-In two dimension, within the framework of independent particle approximation, the wavefunction is expressed as a product of one-dimensional wavefunctions, and the energy is expressed as a sum of one-dimensional energies.
-The energy levels of the two dimensional rectangular box is given as follows:
+In two-dimensions, within the framework of independent particle approximation, the wavefunction is expressed as a product of one-dimensional wavefunctions, and the energy is expressed as a sum of one-dimensional energies.
+The energy levels of the two-dimensional rectangular box is given as follows:

-$$E{n_x,n_y} = \left[\frac{n_x^2}{L_x^2} + \frac{n_y^2}{L_y^2}\right] \left\{\frac{h^2}{8m_e}\right\}$$ (Eq.3)
+$$E{n_x,n_y} = [\frac{n_x^2}{L_x^2} + \frac{n_y^2}{L_y^2}]\{\frac{h^2}{8m_e}\}$$ (Eq.3)

-where n_x , n_y are the quantum numbers and they are positive integers.
-L_x , L_y are the dimensions of the box in the 2D model.
+where n_x and n_y are the quantum numbers and they are positive integers.
+L_x and L_y are the dimensions of the box in the two-dimensional model.
 They are positive numbers.

 5.1 Which two of the sentences given below are correct?
-Tick only one answer 13.0pt which includes correct sentences in your answer sheet.
+Tick only one answer 13.0pt corresponding to two correct sentences in your answer sheet.

-The β-carotene molecule is orange in color because:
+The β-carotene molecule is orange in colour because:

-- i) it absorbs in the visible region of the electromagnetic spectrum. - ii) HOMO → LUMO transition occurs by absorption of IR photon. - iii) the spacing between the 22^{nd} and the 23^{rd} energy levels is equal to the energy of the IR photon at the orange wavelength. - iv) it absorbs green/blue light and it transmits red/yellow color. - v) it absorbs in the UV-Vis region since the molecule has no net dipole moment.
+- i) it absorbs in the visible region of the electromagnetic spectrum. - ii) a HOMO → LUMO transition occurs by absorption of an IR photon. - iii) the spacing between the 22^{nd} and the 23^{rd} energy levels is equal to the energy of the IR photon at the orange wavelength. - iv) it absorbs green/blue light and it transmits a red/yellow colour. - v) it absorbs in the UV-Vis region since the molecule has no net dipole moment.

 Although it is highly unrealistic, let us assume that the conjugated segment of the molecule is linear and treated with the particle in a one-dimensional box model as shown in figure 2.
-In this case, the length of the box can be approximated as L=1.40×n $C$ (in Å), where n $C$ is the number of carbon atoms in the conjugated segment.
+In this case, the length of the box can be approximated as $L = 1.40 \times n_C$ (in Å), where n_C represents the number of carbon atoms in the conjugated segment.

-Use this information to answer the questions 5.2-5.6.
+Use this information to answer questions 5.2-5.6.

 Figure 2.
-Schematic representation of the conjugated line segment made up carbon atoms of β -carotene in a one-dimensional box of length L.
+Schematic representation of the conjugated line segment made up of the carbon atoms of β -carotene in a one-dimensional box of length L.

-Q 5 -3 English (Official)
+Q 5 -3 English (Ireland) (Ireland)

-5.2 Calculate the energies (in J) of the lowest two energy levels 13.0pt 5.3 Draw the wavefunctions of the lowest two energy levels with proper labelling the x-axis.
+5.2 Calculate the energies (in J) of the lowest two energy levels.
+13.0pt 5.3 Draw the wavefunctions of the lowest two energy levels with proper labelling of the x-axis.
 15.0pt 5.4 Sketch the energy level diagram up to $n = 4$ showing the relative spacing.
 8.0pt 5.5 What is the total π -energy (in J) of the molecule?
 12.0pt 5.6 Calculate the wavelength (in nm) at which the transition between the highest occupied and lowest unoccupied energy levels occurs.
 10.0pt